Calbayog: After Spain transferred power to USA

+On October 23, 1903, the entire municipality of Weyler (present-day barangay Tinambacan) and a portion of Santa Rita were merged with Calbayog by virtue of Act No. 960.
+Santa Rita later restored its municipal status on October 31, 1906.

 Colegio-Seminario de San Vicente de Paul (now Christ the King College and St. Vincent de Paul Seminary) were established in 1905 and La Milagrosa Academy was established in 1910.

 On April 10, 1910, the Roman Catholic Diocese of Calbayog was created by virtue of the Papal Bull of Pope Pius X, comprising the islands of Samar and Leyte.
 Calbayog became the episcopal see of the diocese.

 World War II and later

 In 1942, the Japanese Army occupied Calbayog city.
 In 1945 the city was finally liberated by the Philippine Commonwealth troops and the guerrillas who had continued the fight against the Japanese throughout World War II.
 It was only much later that other dioceses in the region were created.

 Republic Act No. 328, otherwise known as the City Charter of Calbayog was signed into law on July 15, 1948, by then President Elpidio Quirino.
 The first set of city officials, incumbent municipal officials of the place, were sworn in on October 16, 1948.
 The city comprises the territorial jurisdiction of the former Municipalities of Calbayog, Oquendo and Tinambacan.